poole/hyde/_posts/2019-04-02-display-html-tags-as-plain-text.md

 Example.

 <img src="/public/04/display-code.png" alt="preserve code formating indentation html <pre>"/>

+### Can I use <plaintext> HTML tag.

+Yes, previously, plaintext HTML tag was used to show HTML tags on a webpage.

+However, the plaintext HTML tag is deprecated since HTML version 2.
+That means they were remove from the official HTML language and may not work as expected.

 Now go out there and share the code.
 If you have any question in HTML, ask in the comments below.